chdorner/flanerie/README.md

 ## Example routes

 ![A walk starting from the Nerima ward in Tokyo, Japan](resources/readme-walk-1.png) A walk starting from the Nerima ward in Tokyo, Japan.
-See exact starting point on [OpenStreetMaps](https://www.openstreetmap.org/#map=19/35.72411/139.59118).
+See exact starting point on [OpenStreetMaps](https://www.openstreetmap.org/#map=19/35.72411/139.59118), and a GPX file is available [here](resources/readme-walk-1.gpx)